emwalker/blog.digraph.app/_posts/2020-07-31-searching-within-topics.md

 # Searching within topics
 <byline>Eric Walker, July 31, 2020</byline>

 As of about a week ago, it is now possible to search within topics.
-To search within a topic, type "in:" in the search box at the top of the page and begin typing the name of the topic.
-Once you see it, you can select it and add it to the search box.
+To search within a topic, type "in:" in the search box at the [top of the page](https://digraph.app/) and begin typing the name of the topic.
+Once you see the topic you're looking for, you can select it and add it to the search box.
 If you type ENTER, the search will run.

 <img class="screenshot" style="width: 300px!important" alt="Selecting a topic" src="https://user-images.githubusercontent.com/760949/89087565-f259bb00-d351-11ea-8b08-16fa457d098d.png">